 A visit to the art centre is a chance to learn about Aboriginal art and culture, see the latest exhibition of completed works, and purchase art ethically.

 The art centre provides a place for Western Aranda artists to come together to paint, share and learn new techniques and ideas.
 Many well established contemporary artists, as well as new and emerging artists, are supported by Iltja Ntjarra Art Centre.
-Their artworks tell many different stories and are completed in a variety of techniques.
+Their artworks tell different stories and are completed in a variety of techniques.

 Iltja Ntjarra Art Centre has a special focus on encouraging the artists of the ‘Hermannsburg School’.
 These watercolour artists paint in the tradition of Albert Namatjira, who painted in the 20th century and was renowned for his unique style of painting the local landscape in Western-style watercolours.